-Effort: How much time the company is going to need to invest in the feature.
+Effort: How much time will the company need to invest in the feature.

-Overall, you’re going to turn these individual scores into a general one using a pre-established formula, which helps the company prioritize everything better.
+Overall, you’re going to turn these individual scores (hence the acronym RICE) into a general one using a pre-established formula, which helps the company prioritize everything better.

 Pros of using the RICE method:

-- RICE method helps you bring the entire team to a consensus since it requires estimation effort, impact analysis, etc. to be determined before development begins.
+- RICE method helps bring the entire team to a consensus since it requires estimation effort, impact analysis, etc., to be determined before development begins.

-- It also helps you remove biases from your prioritization since each initiative is put under a microscope by the team and evaluated objectively without any speculations.
+- It also helps you remove biases from your prioritization since the team puts each initiative under a microscope and evaluates objectively without speculations.
 Inherent bias by one team member doesn’t let the initiative get affected.

 Cons of using the RICE method:

 - Quite complex to calculate without specialized spreadsheets or software to facilitate the scoring.

 - Assumes your product team is already using SMART metrics.

 - This method has a learning curve, requiring you to give explanations and do trial runs with your team.